mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 reference path given in {{RFC7398}}.

 # State Machine

+[EDITOR'S NOTE: inputs from Seoul meeting: (1) may need an associating->associated transition to get three packets instead of two? since this does *not* mean the initator saw the associating packet, unless the association signal includes a proof of RT.
+(2) need a return from stop to biflow on stop cancellation, to keep state from being dropped and recycled, recovering from stop injection.
+This itself needs to be designed to keep it from being a reflection vector.]

 The transport-independent state machine for on-path devices is shown in
 {{fig-states}}.
 It relies on four states, three configurable timeouts, and a set of